rennym19/ml-playgrounds/README.md

 # ml-playgrounds
-> Allows to upload and/or parse your datasets so that you can apply multiple Data Science, Statistics and Machine Learning techiques without having to write any code!
+> Allows to upload and parse your datasets so that you can apply multiple Data Science, Statistics and Machine Learning techiques without having to write any code!

 > Python, Django, Rest API, MongoDB, React, Data Science, Machine Learning